hirokazutei/Coding-Challenges/__README.md

 ## Format
 ##### A. I will first write the code to a data structure or an algorithm with Python without looking at example codes.
-##### B. I will evaluate my code and find potential problems and improvements that I could made.
+##### B. I will later evaluate my code and find potential problems and improvements as I get better at coding.
-##### C. I will compare my code to a conventionally written one and study how I could have written it better or had I made any mistakes.
+##### C. I will later compare my code to a conventionally written one and study how I could have written it better or had I made any mistakes.

 ## Hash Table
 #### What is it?